xebia/essentials/web/comment-with-care.md

 # Don't document bad code - rewrite it.

-The [wikipedia article on commenting](http://en.wikipedia.org/wiki/Comment_%28computer_programming%29) ascribes this aphorism to The Elements of Programming Style [3].
+The [Wikipedia article on commenting](http://en.wikipedia.org/wiki/Comment_%28computer_programming%29) ascribes this aphorism to The Elements of Programming Style [3].
 It's a good general guideline, but it may not always be feasible, especially in maintenance projects.

 # Don't repeat the code - clarify its intent.